pkivolowitz/CSC4730-Fall-2023/README.md

 You expected to have consulted the texts before approaching me with questions.
-If I should answer something to the effect that the answer is in the book, you are expected to explain to me what you read and articulate when about what you read is unclear.
+If I should answer something to the effect that the answer is in the book, you are expected to explain to me what you read and articulate what you found unclear.
 This step is take to encourage good working habits on your part and is not punitive.

 ### Topics Covered